 Benfits of a Raindrop Massage

-Massage Relieves Pain for Scoliosis and Other Ailments
+Massage Relieves Pain from Scoliosis or Other Conditions

 Scoliosis is a curvature of the spine, now thought to be aggravated by a virus that lies dormant at the bottom of the spine.
 A massage called a Raindrop massage is supposed to relieve the pain of scoliosis.
 After some research and discussion with people who have had this massage, it appears that it does do something to relieve the pain and relax the sore muscles.
 The massage is called Raindrop because the oils used are gently dropped from about six inches above the back of the person being massaged.
 The massage begins at the low back, the oils are feathered up along the vertebrae, out over the back muscles, and over the shoulders to the neck.